 It’s impossible to list all the restaurants in this area – there are way too many!
 So, we’ve listed some of the local favourites.

 If you’re more of a burger and chips type of person, then head to Hudsons.
 You can choose from 180g patty and the more intimidating 250g option.
 The menu has something for everyone from the Original Royale with a beef patty, bacon, cheddar, chilli and onion rings to the Badass with two beef patties stuffed with Habanero chilli, topped with Jalapeno jam, white onion and cheddar.

 At Gold, you kick off the night with an interactive Djembe drumming session which will get you in tune with our African rhythms and songs for the rest of the evening.
 The African-inspired theme carries through to both the décor and the delicious food on offer.
 If you’re looking for some authentic local food, this is the place.

-An upmarket jazz evening is what you get when you visit Pigalles.
-The live music acts will keep you entertained while you dine on something tasty and it will get your feet moving to the dance floor when the mood takes.
+An upmarket jazz evening is what you get when you visit Pigalle.
+The live music acts will keep you entertained while you dine on something tasty, and it will get your feet moving to the dance floor when the mood takes.